 - Bazel

-- About Bazel
+- Installing Bazel

 - Bazel Tutorial: Build a Go Project

-In this tutorial, we built and tested a small Go project with Bazel, and we learned some core Bazel concepts along the way To get started building other applications with Bazel, see the tutorials for C++ , Java , Android , and iOS
+In this tutorial, we built and tested a small Go project with Bazel, and we learned some core Bazel concepts along the way To get started building other applications with Bazel, see the tutorials for C++, Java, Android, and iOS

 |